stevof/task-management/README.md

 ## Prerequisites

-Docker
+1. Docker
-Node.js (tested with v18.12, but other versions will likely work) nodemon (?)
+1. Node.js (tested with v18.12, but other versions will likely work)
+1. nodemon

 ## Setup

+Clone this repo, start a Terminal in the project folder, then...

-### Database
+### Database and API

 `cd server`

 `npm install`

-From project root folder, run `docker-compose -f docker-compose.yml up -d`
+From project root folder, run `docker compose up -d`

-Run db migrations....?

-- TODO: use node-pg-migrate, or docker copy to container (special postgres dir)

-- TODO: need to create a user record

-`DATABASE_URL=postgres://tasks:tasks@localhost:5432/tasks npm run migrate up`
+Starting the docker container should create a PostgreSQL user 'tasks' with password 'tasks', and a database named tasks.
+It should also run ./server/database.sql to create the necessary objects.
+Assuming this all works correctly, you should not have to do anything else to set up the database.

 ### Web Client

 `cd client`

 `npm install`

 ## Run the App